District of Columbia

 Ballot Return:

-All registered DC voters will automatically be mailed a ballot.
-You only need to request an absentee ballot if you are going to be away from DC during the voting period
+All registered D.C. voters will automatically be mailed a ballot to their D.C. residence.
+Voters only need to request an absentee ballot if they are going to be away from their D.C. residence during the voting period, in which case the absentee ballot will be mailed to their non-D.C. residence

-All registered DC voters should receive a ballot by mail in advance of the election, or they can use an early voting center.
-To ensure that you receive your mail-in ballot at the correct address, check and update (if necessary) your voter registration.
+All registered D.C. voters should receive a ballot by mail in advance of the election, or they can use an early voting center.
+To ensure that a voter receives their mail-in ballot at the correct address, they should confirm their voter registration status and update their address as needed at https://www.dcboe.org/voters/register-to-vote/register-update-voter-registration.

 If You Have Moved Within Your State

-All active registered voters will be mailed a ballot for the 2022 elections.
-However, DC voters who expect to be away from their DC residence during the election must request an Absentee Ballot.
-Visit https://www.dcboe.org/Voters/Absentee-Voting/Request-an-Absentee-Ballot to request a ballot.
+D.C. voters who expect to be away from their D.C. residence during the election must request an Absentee Ballot.
+Visit https://www.dcboe.org/voters/casting-your-vote/mail-ballot-request to request a ballot.

 If You Are in the Military or are an Overseas Voter